Table of Contents

 - Example: “The app should allow users to sign up with their email and password.”

-- Activities: Holding meetings, creating user stories, or writing requirement documents.
+- Activities: Hold meetings, create user stories, and write requirements documents.

 2. Planning

-In this stage, the team creates a detailed plan for building the software.
-This includes setting a timeline, deciding which features to include, and assigning tasks to team members.
+At this stage, the team develops a detailed plan for building the software, including setting a timeline, selecting features, and assigning tasks to team members.

-- Goal: Build a roadmap that outlines how the project will be completed.
+- Goal: Create a roadmap outlining how the project will be completed.

-- Tools: Project management tools like Trello, Jira, or Notion.
+- Tools: Project management tools such as Trello, Jira, or Notion.

-- Example: Creating a schedule that says, “Week 1: Design login page, Week 2: Build login feature.”
+- Example: Create a schedule such as “Week 1: Design login page; Week 2: Build login feature.”

 3. Design

-The team designs how the software will look and function.
-This includes creating user-friendly interfaces (UI/UX design) and planning the technical structure (system architecture).
+The team designs the software’s appearance and functionality, including user-friendly interfaces (UI/UX design) and the technical structure (system architecture).

 - Goal: Ensure the software is easy to use and well-organized behind the scenes.

-- Example: Sketching the layout of a login screen or designing how the database will store user information.
+- Example: Sketching the layout of a login screen or designing how the database stores user information.

-- Activities: Wireframing, prototyping, or creating technical diagrams.
+- Activities: Wireframing, prototyping, and creating technical diagrams.

 4. Development

-This is where developers write the code to build the software.
-They follow the requirements and design plans, often working in small chunks called “sprints” (common in the Agile method).
+This is where developers write code to build the software.
+They follow the requirements and design plans, often working in small segments called “sprints,” which are common in the Agile methodology.

-- Goal: Create the actual software based on the plan.
+- Goal: Develop the software according to the plan.

 - Programming Languages: Python, JavaScript, Java, C#, or others, depending on the project.

-- Example: Coding the feature that lets users log in to the app.
+- Example: Implementing the feature that lets users to log in to the app.

 5. Testing

-Before the software is released, it’s thoroughly tested to find and fix bugs.
-Testing ensures the software works as expected and meets the requirements.
+Before the software is released, it is thoroughly tested to identify and fix bugs.
+Testing ensures the software functions as expected and meets requirements.

 - Goal: Deliver high-quality software with minimal issues.